 More than just one way

-Mining companies do not only stand to benefit off of renewable energy.
+The relationship between mining and renewable energy is not one-sided.
 In fact, the renewables sector is directly reliant on the mineral mining sector.
 This is similar to the way that electric cars are heavily reliant on mined battery components such as cobalt and lithium.

 Solar panels, for example, are made up of a variety of components such as silver and silicon mined from sand and in deposits.
 Wind turbines are usually composed of iron and steel, glass, carbon, polymers and aluminium.
 Most of these are products of mining.

-New technologies, such as AI, automation and blockchain, can make using renewable energy easier for everyone.
+New technologies, such as AI, automation and blockchain, can make utilising renewables easier for everyone.
 Blockchain can also bring transparency into mining supply chains, which can ease worries about the impact of sourcing.